 Morgantown real estate is some of the most expensive in Indiana, although Morgantown house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Morgantown is generally considered to be a blue-collar town.
-38.29% of the Morgantown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Morgantown is a town of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Morgantown who work in office and administrative support (20.00%), management occupations (10.86%), and food service (7.71%).
+Morgantown is a blue-collar town, with 41.52% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Morgantown is a town of sales and office workers, construction workers and builders, and production and manufacturing workers.
+There are especially a lot of people living in Morgantown who work in office and administrative support (17.84%), management occupations (11.99%), and food service (7.89%).

 Morgantown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.